Curry scores 50 points to go with 10 assists in Warriors win - NewsBreak

 LITTLE G

-Hawks coach Nate McMillan is thrilled for Gary Payton II, son of McMillan's old teammate Gary Payton on the Seattle SuperSonics.
+Hawks coach , son of McMillan’s old teammate Gary Payton on the Seattle SuperSonics.

 McMillan recalls the younger Payton always hanging out at Sonics headquarters.